-Sometimes you may lose touch with a bank account, for instance if you move house and forget to give your bank your new address.
+Sometimes you may lose touch with a bank account, for example, if you move house and forget to give your bank your new address.
 If your account is inactive (you don’t pay any money into or out of it) for a long time, the bank will try to contact you to see if you still want to keep the account open.
-If they cannot get in touch with you they will continue to hold your account and any money in it will remain your property, however they will stop sending out statements and so on as if they no longer have your correct address they can’t be sure who may pick these up and your security could be compromised.
-(Read more)
+If they cannot get in touch with you they will continue to hold your account and any money in it will remain your property, however, they will stop sending out statements and so on because if they no longer have your correct address they can’t be sure who will pick these up and your security could be compromised.

 If you think you have a ‘lost account’, you can try to trace it either by contacting the bank you held your account with, or through My Lost Account.
 Services for tracing lost accounts should be free and take no more than a couple of months, although this can vary depending on how busy the service is at the time you apply.